-When a gas dryer is first started (during initial start-up), the burner has a tendency not to ignite on the first attempt.
-This is because the gas supply piping is filled with air, so it may take a few minutes for this air to be purged from the lines.
+When a gas dryer is first started (during initial start-up), it has a tendency not to ignite on the first ignition attempt.
+This is because the gas supply piping is filled with air, so it may take a few minutes for the air to be purged from the lines.